5 Critical Steps to Better Website Conversion Optimization

 3. Develop Your Initial Hypotheses

-A hypothesis is defined as a supposition or proposed explanation made on the basis of limited evidence as a starting point for further investigation.
+A hypothesis is a supposition or proposed explanation made on the basis of limited evidence as a starting point for further investigation.

-Once you've listed all your hypotheses, it's important to prioritize them so can focus your efforts on the most impactful areas.
+Once you've listed all your hypotheses, prioritize them so you can focus on the most impactful areas.

 4. Setup & Run Your Tests

-Once you've established a baseline, you're finally ready to start doing your testing.
-First, you'll have to choose between A/B and multivariate testing.
-And then you'll need to setup your tests and your challenger pages.
-There are a number of tools that you can use, including Google Content Experiments, Optimizely and Visual Website Optimizer.
+Once established, you're ready to start testing.
+Choose between A/B and multivariate testing.
+There are a number of tools you can use, including Google Content Experiments, Optimizely and Visual Website Optimizer.

 5. Analyze the Test Results

-Once you've reached statistical significance with a test, you are ready to analyze the results.
-Be careful in making broad assumptions about projected conversion rates, leads and revenue for the coming year.
+Once you've reached statistical significance, analyze the results.
+Be careful in making broad assumptions about projected conversion rates.

-The primary goal of your test was to prove or disprove a hypothesis.
-So you need to be reasonably confident (95%) that you achieved that goal with your test i.e. we're 95% confident that changing the button text from “sign up” to “learn more” will increase clicks to the sign up page.
+The primary goal was to prove or disprove a hypothesis.
+You need to be reasonably confident (95%) that you achieved that goal.

 Key Takeaway

-A/B testing software is becoming increasingly easier to use and more accessible.
-Unfortunately, jumping into using this software without the proper planning, can lead to poor decisions which could impact your bottom line.
-So if you want to improve your chances of success and drive more sustainable results for your business, consider using these recommendations to help build a solid foundation for your website conversion optimization.
+A/B testing software is increasingly easier to use and more accessible.
+Unfortunately, jumping into using this software without proper planning can lead to poor decisions which could impact your bottom line.
+Consider using these recommendations to build a solid foundation for your website conversion optimization.